sfigg/commercialization-public/manufacture/desktop/add-language-packs-to-windows.md

 To see what's available, see [Available Language Packs for Windows](available-language-packs-for-windows.md).

--   OEMs and System Builders with Microsoft Software License Terms can download language packs and LIPs from the [Microsoft OEM site](http://go.microsoft.com/fwlink/?LinkId=131359) or the [OEM Partner Center](http://go.microsoft.com/fwlink/?LinkId=131358).
+-   OEMs and System Builders with Microsoft Software License Terms can download language packs and LIPs from the [Microsoft OEM site](http://go.microsoft.com/fwlink/?LinkId=131359) or [Device Partner Center](https://devicepartner.microsoft.com/).
 -   IT Professionals can download language packs from the [Microsoft Volume Licensing Site](http://go.microsoft.com/fwlink/?LinkId=125893).
--   Users can add languages after Windows is installed, by goiung to **Settings** > **Time & language** > **Region and language** > **Add a language**.
+-   Users can add languages after Windows is installed, by going to **Settings** > **Time & language** > **Region and language** > **Add a language**.
 See [Add and switch input and display language preferences in Windows 10](https://support.microsoft.com/en-us/help/4027670/windows-add-and-switch-input-and-display-language-preferences-in-windo) for more information.

-## <span id="Other_considerations"></span><span id="other_considerations"></span><span id="OTHER_CONSIDERATIONS"></span>Other considerations

--   Some languages require more hard-disk storage space than others.
--   Although you can add a bunch of language packs at once using the commands: **DISM /Add-Package**, **DISM /Apply-Unattend**, or [LPKSetup](http://go.microsoft.com/fwlink/?LinkID=624512), don't add too many at once, because the device may not have enough memory to handle it.
-General recommendations: from Windows in audit mode, don't add more than 20 language packs at a time.
-From Windows PE, don't add more than 7.
-If WinPE is still running out of memory, you can [customize WinPE by adding temporary storage (scratch space)](winpe-mount-and-customize.md).
--   Cross-language upgrades are not supported.
-This means that during upgrades or migrations, if you upgrade or migrate an operating system that has multiple language packs installed, you can upgrade or migrate to the system default UI language only.
-For example, if English is the default language, you can upgrade or migrate only to English.
--   The default language cannot be removed because it is used to generate computer security identifiers (SIDs).
-The default UI language is the language that is selected during the Out-Of-Box-Experience (OOBE), the UI language specified in the Deployment Image Servicing and Management (DISM) command-line tool, or in the unattended answer file if you skip OOBE.
--   To add language packs using Windows PE, you may need to add pagefile support to Windows PE.
-For more information, see [Deployment Image Servicing and Management (DISM) Best Practices](deployment-image-servicing-and-management--dism--best-practices.md).
--	If you install an update (hotfix, general distribution release [GDR], or service pack [SP]) that contains language-dependent resources prior to installing a language pack, the language-specific changes in the update won't be applied when you add the language pack.
-You need to reinstall the update to apply language-specific changes.
-To avoid reinstalling updates, install language packs before installing updates.
--   The version of the language pack must match the version of Windows.
-For example, you can't add a Windows 10 language pack to Windows 8, or add Windows 8 language pack to Windows 10.
-The build number must also match.

 ## <span id="LPInstallMethods"></span><span id="lpinstallmethods"></span><span id="LPINSTALLMETHODS"></span>Installation methods